Skip to main content

 High relevance

-Pays a lump sum to nominated beneficiaries on death.
-Warehouse roles rarely carry employer-funded death cover beyond default super, and many storepeople, forklift drivers, and supervisors have mortgages and dependants relying on the household income.
-Life/CI premiums attract a class-E or class-D loading for the heavier warehouse tiers, but cover sums are not generally restricted.
+Life cover pays a lump sum to the people you nominate if you die.
+Warehouse roles rarely come with much employer-funded death cover beyond the default insurance in super, and many storepeople, forklift drivers, and supervisors have a mortgage and dependants relying on the household income.
+Premiums for the heavier warehouse tiers carry a loading, but the amount of cover you can take out is generally not restricted.

 Trauma cover